SDPM-lab/Anser-Action/README.md

 var_dump($data);
 ```

-### HTTP JSON RPC Error Handling - RPC Response Error
+### HTTP JSON RPC 錯誤處理 - RPC響應錯誤

-You can configure a `failHandler` callback function to instruct the `Action` on how to handle the logic when encountering RPC errors, such as using `isRpcError()`,RPC error format ,[reference to JSON-RPC format](https://www.jsonrpc.org/ "Reference to JSON-RPC format")。
+You can control the logic for handling RPC errors in the `Action` by setting up a `failHandler` callback function, which can utilize `isRpcError`.
+For information on the format of RPC response errors, [Please refer to the JSON-RPC.](https://www.jsonrpc.org/ "Please refer to the JSON-RPC.")..

-You can use `getRpcResponse()` to obtain all RPC responses, and the `Action` has categorized their response statuses into `success` and `error`.
+You can use `getRpcResponse()` to obtain all RPC responses, and the `Action` has categorized these responses into `success` and `error` status.

-If you only need to retrieve `RPC` responses of a specific status, you can use `getSuccessRpc()` and `getErrorRpc()`, which return arrays containing these responses.
-Additionally, you can use the data retrieval methods shown in the provided code to handle the data more precisely.
+If you only need to retrieve responses with a specific status, you can use `getSuccessRpc()` and `getErrorRpc()`, and the return values will be wrapped in an array.
+Additionally, you can use the data retrieval methods in the provided code for more detailed data handling.

+Furthermore, you can use `getSuccessRpc()` and `getErrorRpc()` to obtain a single `RPC` response with a specific status by passing an `id`.

 ```php
 <?php